-It doesn’t get much better than this!
-A light, lean, healthy and incredibly delicious salad!
+It doesn't get much better than this Grilled Chicken Tomato Cucumber Salad!
+It's light, lean, healthy and incredibly delicious!

-Although I’m feeling rather “done” with our hot, steamy Carolina summer, I’m thrilled with what’s happening in the garden these days.
-Most mornings Scott heads out with an empty bucket and when he returns, it’s overflowing.
-I “ooh” and “aah” over cucumbers, beans, squash, beets, eggplants, zucchini, carrots and tomatoes in a variety of shapes, sizes and hues – red, rose, yellow, purple and a few colors I’m not even sure how to describe.
+Although I'm feeling rather "done" with our hot, steamy Carolina summer, I'm thrilled with what's happening in the garden these days.
+Most mornings Scott heads out with an empty bucket and when he returns, it's brimming.
+I'm thrilled with his cucumbers, beans, squash, beets, eggplants, zucchini, carrots and tomatoes in a plethora of shapes, sizes and hues.
+This Grilled Chicken Tomato Cucumber Salad was the result of one of his overflowing buckets.

-I love coming up with fresh, healthy recipes to utilize the beautiful garden bounty.
+I love coming up with fresh, healthy recipes to utilize Scott's beautiful garden bounty.

-About 45 minutes before dinner time rolls around throw the chicken in a zippered bag and add a few spoonfuls of the dressing.
-It also acts as a delicious marinade!
-After 30 minutes it’s time to fire up the grill, cut up the veggies and chop some herbs.
-A loaf of warm, crusty bread is a perfect accompaniment to this “meal in a bowl”.
+About 45 minutes before dinner time rolls around, throw the chicken in a zippered bag and add a few spoonfuls of the dressing.
+It acts as a delicious marinade!
+After 30 minutes, it's time to fire up the grill, cut up the veggies and chop some herbs.
+A loaf of warm, crusty bread is the perfect accompaniment to this "meal in a bowl"!

 To me, potatoes make a salad more hearty and satisfying, yet at the same time, this salad is light and refreshing.

-Choose what ever kind of tomato you have growing or, if you don’t have a garden, the ones that look prettiest at the market.
-Different colors and shapes make a really pretty presentation.
+Choose whatever kind of tomatoes you have growing or, if you don't have a garden, the ones that look prettiest at the market.
+Different colors and shapes make a beautiful presentation.

-I recommend using an instant thermometer any time you grill meat but particularly with boneless, skinless chicken breasts as they tend to dry out if they are even slightly overcooked.
-You’re looking for 160˚F. We bought Scott this Thermapen instant thermometer several years ago for Father’s Day and he loves it.
+- I recommend using an instant thermometer anytime you grill meat, but particularly with boneless, skinless chicken breasts, as they tend to dry out if they are even slightly overcooked.
+You're looking for a center of the meat temperature of 160˚F. This is a great instant thermometer for the money!

 - ⅔ cup extra-virgin olive oil